Conferences, Panels, & Publications

 CONFRONTING WHITE BIAS IN THE THEATRE

 Leading Atlanta area Artistic Director, Freddie Ashley (Actor's Express) and lighting designer Prof. Rebecca Makus engage in a frank discussion about the state of whiteness and the contemporary American theatre landscape.
-Mediated by critical race scholar and dramaturg Angela Farr Schiller, PhD., this comprehensive and honest discussion grapples with: the politics of diversity, representation, equity, and white bias as seen through the lens of the Atlanta theatre community.
+This comprehensive and honest discussion grapples with: the politics of diversity, representation, equity, and white bias as seen through the lens of the Atlanta theatre community.
 A conversation focused on how our majority white run institutions continue to be racially stalled even in the face of decades of calls for more diversity, a dynamic that is being experienced on a national theatre scale.
-This rare opportunity is a moment for white theatre practitioners to confront their own white artistic privilege in an effort to become true allies, beyond the call for diversity towards the need for equality in the American theatre scene.

 THE MEMORY OF TOUCH: RACE, VIOLENCE, AND THE HAPTIC IN THE ERA OF JIM CROW

-International Society for Oral Literature of Africa (ISOLA): 2016
+International Society for Oral Literature of Africa (ISOLA)

 This project considers how the time of memory serves as one of the ways that African Americans have in the words of Suzan-Lori Parks, “reached back” in an effort to look forward.
-The Memory of Touch suggests that the act and time of remembering for African Americans functions as a performance of subversion and agility against a dominant Western narrative of modernity.
-For this project, I consider the ways that for those who stand at the margins of the American Dream remembering can possess affective power in the present.
-Via a close reading of Paul Green’s 1926 Pulitzer Prize wining play In Abraham’s Bosom, I explore how memory as contact with the past and the memory of contact functions as a space of knowledge and knowledge production—illuminating the affective power that the time of “reaching back” and remembering holds for the present.
+The Memory of Touch suggests that the act and time of remembering for African Americans functions as a performance of subversion and agility against the oppressive Western narrative of modernity.

 Books Under Contract: